HOWARTH LAB

 Vaccine development:

+enough.
 We have developed a new class of binding proteins that form covalent bonds to endogenous protein targets.
 NeissLock was

 engineered from an adhesion system from Neisseria meningitidis and forms an anhydride in response to calcium, reacting irreversibly